open-atmos/PySDM/paper/paper.md

                 "kappa": self.kappa(
                   mass_fractions={"(NH4)2SO4": 0.7, "NaCl": 0.3}),
                 "spectrum": spectra.Lognormal(
-                    norm_factor=100.0 / si.cm**3,
+                    norm_factor=100 / si.cm**3,
-                    m_mode=50.0 * si.nm, s_geom=2.0
+                    m_mode=50 * si.nm, s_geom=2
                 ),
             },
         )
 ```
-An instance of such `SimpleAerosol` class can then be used during initialization to calculate the total number of
+An aerosol object (instance of `DryAerosolMixture` subclass) is used during initialization to calculate the total number of
   superdroplets given a prescribed number per mode, sample the size spectrum from the aerosol
-  `spectrum` property, and initialize the `kappa times dry volume` attribute using the `aerosol`
+  `spectrum` property, and initialize the `kappa times dry volume` attribute using the
   hygroscopicity property `kappa`.
 The choice of `kappa times dry volume` as an extensive attribute ensures that, upon coalescence,
   the hygroscopicity of a resultant super-particle is the volume-weighted average of the hygroscopicity
   of the coalescing super-particles.
 The new aerosol initialization framework is used in several examples in `PySDM-examples` including a new
-  example that reproduces results from
+  example that reproduces results from @Abdul_Razzak_and_Ghan_2000, comparing `PySDM`
-  @Abdul_Razzak_and_Ghan_2000, comparing `PySDM` simulations against data retrieved from plot from the
+  simulations against data retrieved from plot from the
   publication as shown in \autoref{fig:ARG}).

 ![Activated aerosol fraction in Mode 1 as a function of aerosol number concentration in Mode 2, reproducing results from @Abdul_Razzak_and_Ghan_2000.
 The figure shows the results from `PySDM` in color with two definitions of activated fraction based on the critical supersaturation threshold (Scrit) or the critical volume threshold (Vcrit) compared against the parameterization developed in @Abdul_Razzak_and_Ghan_2000, as formulated in their paper (solid line) and as implemented in a new Julia model (`CloudMicrophysics.jl`, dashed line), as well as the results from simulations reported in @Abdul_Razzak_and_Ghan_2000 (black dots).](ARG_fig1.pdf){#fig:ARG width="100%"}